The following tutorials provide steps to enable SMART on FHIR applications with FHIR Service.

 dotnet user-secrets set ClientId <APP-ID>

-Use this command to run the application:
+Use the following command to run the application:

 dotnet run